RuthAndRoth/Max/README.md

 ## Licenses

-The new Max, Maxine and Maxwell mesh avatars are licensed under the Creative Commons Attribution NonCommercial (CC-BY-4.0) rather than the previously used AGPL for Ruth2 and Roth2.
+The new Max, Maxine and Maxwell mesh avatars are licensed under the Creative Commons Attribution (CC-BY-4.0) rather than the previously used AGPL for Ruth2 and Roth2.
 See LICENSE.md for specific details and list of contributors.